 April is Autism Awareness Month

 Did you know that 1 in 68 children is diagnosed with Autism?
 Join Ability Connection as we celebrate Autism Awareness Month in April.
-Autism is a serious developmental disorder affecting a child’s ability to interact and communicate with others.
+Autism is a developmental disorder affecting a person’s ability to interact and communicate with others.
 Although there is no cure for Autism, early treatment and awareness make a big difference in a child’s life.
 To comemorate this initiative Ability Connection staff and clients will wear blue on Friday, April 1st.
 Watch our Facebook page and Twitter feed for photos of our family as we “Light It Up Blue”.

 Over the last 40 years, children diagnosed on the autism spectrum have increased tenfold.
 Improved awareness and diagnosis have contributed to this number.
 The U.S. Center for Disease Control and Prevention identifies around one in 68 American children as being on the autism spectrum.
 Continued awareness highlights the need to improve the care for adults and children diagnosed with Autism.

 Around the world on April 2nd, World Autism Awareness Day (WAAD) will be observed.
 People will bring awareness to the tens of millions on the Autism spectrum with the color blue.
-In 2014 iconic buildings around the world including the Empire State Building, Pyramids of Giza and the Sydney Opera House lit up in blue in recognition of WAAD.
-Supporters are encouraged to wear blue on April 2nd to show their support for WAAD.
+In 2016 iconic buildings around the world including the Empire State Building, Pyramids of Giza and the Sydney Opera House will once again be lit up in blue in recognition of World Autism Awareness Day.